 We reviewed more than 60 baby play yards over the course of 30 days.
 We spent nearly 30 hours researching and testing different models.
 While many play yard manufacturers would like parents to believe that the extra bells and whistles are important to have on a play yard, nothing could be further from the truth.
 The most important aspect of a play yard is having a safe place for babies to sleep and a secure place for toddlers to play.

-We opened and closed them, used all the nifty features and gadgets and even put the lauded product-specific extras (like newborn nappers and remote-control nightlights) to the test.
+We opened and closed them, used all the nifty features and gadgets, and even put the lauded product-specific extras (like newborn nappers and remote-control nightlights) to the test.
 In the end, Graco’s Pack ‘n Play On The Go came out on top as the best play yard overall.

 Who Should Buy A BABY Play Yard?

 A play yard is one piece of baby equipment that can benefit a lot of parents, but is by no means a necessity.
 Play yards can be a polarizing piece of baby gear: Ask experienced parents whether or not your new baby will need one and you’ll likely get an ear-full.
 Satisfaction all depends on your needs, how you plan to use the play yard, and, ultimately, the model you choose.